josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The RxJS `last()` operator emits the observable's last value before completing, which will be the test quote.
 The `subscribe` callback calls `detectChanges()` to update the quote element with the test quote, in the same manner as the earlier tests.

-In some tests, you're more interested in how an injected service method was called and what values it returned, than what appears on screen.
+In some tests, you are more interested in how an injected service method was called and what values it returned, than what appears on screen.

 A service spy, such as the `qetQuote()` spy of the fake `TwainService`, can give you that information and make assertions about the state of the view.